The Capital Line South extension preliminary design is complete. Funding commitments are in place for the Capital Line South extension.

 The Capital Line South Phase 1 extension, from Century Park to Ellerslie Road, has received approximately $1 billion in funding commitments from the Government of Canada, Government of Alberta and City of Edmonton.

 The Capital Line extension business case is currently with the Federal Government’s Treasury Board for approval.
-The date for approval is to be determined.
-Once approved, the project can move forward with early construction works such as procurement, land acquisition and utility relocations.
+Once approved, the project can move forward with early construction works such as procurement, land acquisition and preparing for utility relocations.

 On January 22 2019, City Council approved the concept plan amendments to the Capital Line South LRT extension from Century Park to Ellerslie Road.